dladd/pyFormex/HOWTO-dev.rst

 the whole pyFormex repository by anonymous access (see below).
 This means that everything that you commit (checkin) to the repository, constitues an immediate worldwide distribution.

-..warning :: Never put anything in the repository that is not meant to be distributed worldwide!
+.. warning:: Never put anything in the repository that is not meant to be distributed worldwide!

 Anonymous access